-Cash flow projections are made at the portfolio / receivable level since each portfolio / receivable consists of a large number of homogeneous amounts of receivables.
+Cash flow projections are made at the portfolio / receivable level.
 Assumptions must be made at each reporting date as to the expected timing and amount of future cash flows.
 Cash flows include the nominal amount, reminder fees, collection fees and late interest that are expected to be received from debtors less forecasted collection costs.
 These projections are updated at each reporting date based on actual collection information, planned collection actions as well as macroeconomic scenarios and the specific features of the assets concerned.
 Changes in cash flow forecasts are treated symmetrically i.e. both increases and decreases in forecast cash flows affect the portfolios' book value and as a result "revenue on invested assets".
-If there is a significant change in the credit risk estimated in relation to the amount of future cash flows of the portfolio / receivable and can be estimated reliably.
-This is recorded within the line "Impairment of invested assets".
+If there is a significant change in the credit risk estimated in relation to the amount of future cash flows of the portfolio / receivable and this can be estimated reliably then this is recorded within the line "Impairment of invested assets".
 If there is objective evidence that one or more events have taken place that will have a positive impact on the timing or amount of future cash flows, or a negative impact on the timing of future cash flows then this is recorded within the line "Revaluation of invested assets".